IFB-ElixirFr/EBAII/2021/ebaiin1/chip-seq/hands-on/README.md

 ```

 ### 5 - Map the second replicate and the control
-1. Repeat the steps above (in 4 - Mapping the experiment) for the files SRR576934.fastq.gz and SRR576938.fastq.gz in directories named "**IP/repB**" and "**Control**" respectively within the directory 02-Mapping.
+1. Repeat the steps above (in 4 - Mapping the experiment) for the files SRR576934.fastq.gz and SRR576938.fastq.gz in the directory named "**bam**" within the directory 02-Mapping.

 **Analyze the result of the mapped reads:
 Open the file SRR576938.out.
 How many reads were mapped?**